suzcubed/romantic_poets_project/README.md

 # Romantic Poets TEI Project

 ## Objective
-- Produce accessible, searchable digital editions of five Romantic era poems.
+- Produce TEI markup of Romantic era poems with publication metadata.
-- Transform scholarly markup into web publication-ready material.
+- Transform TEI (XML) markup into web-ready HTML.
-- Automate transformations and data extraction using Python, allowing for scalable and reproducible workflows.
+- Automate transformations and data extraction using Python for scalability.

 ## Methods
-This toy corpus is meant to show different encoding scenarios.
+This toy corpus of five poems is meant to show different encoding scenarios.

 ### Corpus Selection & Sources
 - Authors sampled represent a diversity of perspectives within the Romantic era – class, gender, and differing schools of thought.